Andrott

 Andrott Island, (/ml/) also known as Androth, is a small inhabited island in the Union Territory of Lakshadweep, a group of 36 coral islands scattered in the Arabian Sea off the western coast of India.
 It has a distance of 293 km west of the city of Kochi.

 History

 Andrott Island had been known as 'Divanduru' in the past, a name that is found in some old French maps.
 It belongs to the Laccadive Islands subgroup, which had been historically a part of the Arakkal Kingdom.
 It was the first island to embrace Islam.

 Geography

-Andrott Island is the nearest to the mainland from all the islands in the group and it is also the longest, as well as the biggest (area-wise) island.
+Of all the islands in the group, Andrott is the nearest to the mainland, the longest, as well as the biggest in terms of area.

 It is located approximately 219 km from Kannur, 234 km from Kozhikode, and 293 km from Kochi.
 The island has an area of 4.98 km2 and is the only island of the group to have a west–east orientation.
 It has a lagoon area of 6.6 km2.